Learning to Configure Agentic AI Systems: Experiments

 \subsection{RQ1: Does Learning Configuration Improve Performance?}

-Table~\ref{tab:hrl_results} summarizes the performance across the reasoning and tool-use benchmarks.
+Table~\ref{tab:hrl_results} and~\ref{tab:taubench_airline} summarizes the performance across the reasoning, tool-use, and agentic benchmarks.
 We observe consistent improvements with ARC over baseline methods.

-\textbf{Reasoning Tasks} On GSM8k, ARC achieves $88.6\%$ accuracy with Qwen 2.5 7B Instruct, surpassing GEPA ($83.6\%$), RL Episodes ($85.2\%$).
-On DROP, ARC reaches $63.9\%$ with Qwen and $65.6\%$ with Gemini, outperforming base models by $27.5\%$ and $19.7\%$ respectively.
-Interestingly, on MedQA, baselines like GEPA ($87.1\%$) outperform ARC ($58.4\%$) despite ARC's $15.5\%$ improvement over the base model.
-We attribute this gap to \emph{prompt content}; GEPA employs a domain-specific system prompt containing ${\sim}1{,}100$ tokens of medical reasoning heuristics, while our prompt library consists of general-purpose reasoning prompts averaging ${\sim}50$ tokens.
-This suggests that for knowledge-intensive domains, the semantic content of prompts can dominate structural choices, a complementary axis that our current atom library does not target.
-Notably, ARC still surpasses RL and search baselines, confirming the value of hierarchical decision-making; combining structural optimization with domain-specific prompt remains promising future work.
+\textbf{Reasoning Tasks.} On GSM8K, ARC achieves $88.6\%$ accuracy with Qwen, outperforming GEPA ($83.6\%$) and RL Episodes ($85.2\%$).
+On DROP, ARC reaches $63.9\%$ with Qwen and $65.6\%$ with Gemini, improving over the base models by $27.5$ and $19.7$\%, respectively.
+On MedQA, GEPA performs best ($87.1\%$), while ARC reaches $58.4\%$, still improving over the base model by $15.5$ points.
+We attribute this gap to \emph{prompt content}; GEPA uses a domain-specific system prompt with

+${\sim}1{,}100$ tokens of medical reasoning heuristics, whereas our prompt library uses general-purpose fragments each averaging ${\sim}50$ tokens.
+This suggests that in knowledge-intensive domains, prompt semantics can dominate structural choices.
+Nevertheless, ARC still outperforms RL and search baselines, supporting the value of hierarchical decision-making; combining structural optimization with domain-specific prompts is a promising direction.

-\textbf{Tool-Use Tasks} On HotpotQA, ARC achieves $34.1\%$ with Qwen, matching AutoGen ($34.1\%$) and beating standard RL approaches by $6.7$\%.
-GAIA, a challenging multi-modal tool-use benchmark, sees ARC reach $6.0\%$ and $4.0\%$ with Qwen and Gemini, improving over base model by $4.0\%$ and $1.0\%$ respectively.
-These gains demonstrate that learned configurations effectively allocate tools and budgets for complex retrieval tasks.
+\textbf{Tool-Use and Agentic Tasks.} On HotpotQA, ARC achieves $34.1\%$ with Qwen, matching AutoGen ($34.1\%$) and outperforming the strongest RL baseline by $6.3$\%.
+On GAIA, ARC reaches $6.0\%$ with Qwen and $4.0\%$ with Gemini, improving over the base models by $4.0$ and $1.0$ points, respectively.
+Notably on $\tau$-Bench (Airline), ARC doubles base-model Pass\textasciicircum1 performance ($9.0\%\!\rightarrow\!18.0\%$), while DSPy reduces performance, likely because fixed prompt instructions hinder adaptation in interactive tasks.
+Overall, these gains show that learned configurations can better allocate tools and budgets for complex retrieval and agentic tasks.

-\textbf{Model Agnostic} As shown in Table~\ref{tab:hrl_results}, the consistent gains across Qwen 2.5 (open-weights) and Gemini 2.5 (proprietary) validates the generalizability of our framework.
+\textbf{Model Agnostic.} As shown in Table~\ref{tab:hrl_results}, we observe consistent gains across Qwen 2.5 (open-weights) and Gemini 2.5 (proprietary) validates the generalizability of our framework.